Recycling Initiative Competitive Funding Project Grants

 To apply for a grant:

-Applications must be completed and submitted between January 18th to March 6th, 2019 Noon deadline.
+Applications must be completed and submitted by the May 1st, 2020 Noon deadline.
 Please see Application Packet for requirements and more details.
-The JB Green Team Grants Committee will review applications and make formal award recommendations to the Board of Trustees by the March 11, 2019 Board meeting.
-Notification of awards and passage by the Board of Trustees should occur by March 13, 2019 by email (please provide).
-Thus when drafting an application, applicants should consider beginning their projects no sooner than March 14, 2019.
+The JB Green Team Grants Committee will review applications and make formal award recommendations to the Board of Trustees by the May 13th, 2020 Board meeting.
+Notification of awards and passage by the Board of Trustees should occur by May 13, 2019 by email (please provide).
+Thus when drafting an application, applicants should consider beginning their projects no sooner than May 12, 2020.
 Limit one (1) per Community/entity/organization per year.

-All entities awarded Grant Funds will be required to complete a 2019 Grant Project Completion Form to be completed and mailed to our office by February 1, 2020 Be sure to attach a copy of all receipts and photos.
+All entities awarded Grant Funds will be required to complete a Grant Project Completion Form to be completed and mailed to our office by February 1, 2021 Be sure to attach a copy of all receipts and photos as required.
 Any organization/entity not completing this required form may be required to return all awarded grant funds and forfeits their right to apply the following grant awarding year.

 For assistance or more information you may contact us.